|

 goes into weakening the inter-particle

-forces without temperature rise
+forces (intermolecular bonding) without temperature rise

-(the heat gain equals the endothermic/heat absorbed energy required to
+The heat gain equals the endothermic/heat absorbed energy required to

-reduce the intermolecular forces).
+reduce the intermolecular forces.
 In between the 'horizontal' state change

 sections of the graph, you can see the energy input increases the